PRODUCTS & INNOVATION

 WE'VE GOT YOU

-An Abbott-YouGov survey showed 9 out of 10 college students with education debt want to work for a company with a student loans perk.
+9 out of 10 college students with student debt want a company with a student loans perk; Abbott hits 1,000 sign-ups.

-What we learned is 9 out of 10 college students with student loans are looking for a company with a student loan perk.
+We know this financial concern is top of mind for most college graduates.
+A survey Abbott conducted with the global research firm YouGov showed us that 9 out of 10 college students with student loans are looking for a company with a student loan perk.
 Additionally, 6 in 10 working adults with student loans would consider switching companies to gain a student debt employee benefit.

 "We had listened to our own employees and recruits in the U.S., but we were interested in hearing what people outside of Abbott with student loans were thinking," said Abbott Executive Vice President of Human Resources Steve Fussell.
 "What we learned was this issue matters more than we even knew."